dipankardas011/dipankardas-portfolio/content/diary/Aug23.md

 description = "Let's talk about my August 2023"
 +++

+# Date 2023-08-12
+1. dsa problem
+2. addded support or the azure ha and managed cluster

 # Date 2023-08-10 2023-08-11
 1. internship
 2. Done local provider ksctl and now started for azure